 Türkiye now limits individuals and businesses to a maximum of three second-hand car sales per year.
 Selling more than three vehicles without a license is now classified as unauthorized commercial activity.

 Only electric and plug-in hybrid vehicles that comply with technical standards certified by the Turkish Standards Institution (TSE) can be imported.
 New customs duties now apply to vehicles imported from China, with rates increased to 50%.
+Investors moving a personal vehicle should review our guide on transferring and importing a car into Turkey, and those handling high-value vehicles should note the customs procedures for international luxury car transfers.

 All new vehicles must now include advanced safety technologies such as: